JuliaIO/FFMPEG.jl/README.md

 FFMPEG.libavdevice
 FFMPEG.libavfilter

-# and for good measures:
+# and for good measure:
 FFMPEG.versioninfo()
 ```

-For a high level API to the AV libraries have a look at [VideoIO](https://github.com/JuliaIO/VideoIO.jl/)
+For a high level API to the AV libraries in `libav`, have a look at [VideoIO.jl](https://github.com/JuliaIO/VideoIO.jl/).

-This package is aimed to be included into packages, that just need the ffmpeg binaries + executables, and don't want to take on the 3.6 second load time of VideoIO.
+This package is made to be included into packages that just need the ffmpeg binaries + executables, and don't want to take on the 3.6 second load time of VideoIO.